-Britain had retained its dominance in the Far East for the best part of a century and had done so through brute force, with millions dying in China & India during decades of British control.
+Britain had retained its dominance in the Far East for the best part of a century and had often done so through brute force, with millions dying in China & India during decades of British control.

-In fact, as Japanese Imperial forces besieged the island fortress, millions were dying in India as a direct result of British policy.
+In fact, as Japanese forces besieged the island fortress, millions were dying in India as a direct result of British policy.

 The fall of Singapore marks the beginning of a slow decline for both British and European dominance in the region.
-Once firmly under the thumb of European powers, colonies throughout South East Asia were falling like dominos in the face of rapid Japanese expansion.
+Once firmly under the thumb of European powers, colonies throughout South East Asia were falling like dominoes in the face of rapid Japanese expansion.

 Indeed, the failure of European powers to repulse – or even simply contain – Japanese expansion during this period led to the eventual disintegration of colonial authority and rule in the decades following.

 The political impact of this at the time cannot be ignored, and the story of Singapore’s fall is a bloody, brutal one, resulting in countless deaths that continued to rise in the months & years following.

 Japan, in particular, solidified its position as a power to be reckoned with.
 Their tactics during the invasion of Malaya and the attack on Singapore were both dynamic and ferocious in equal measure, and it was this ferocity that led the Allied Powers to take drastic measures in combating Imperial Japan.